Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Pattern Language/The Lionsberg Pattern Language.md

 2. The Universe as a System of Systems
 3. The Human System as a System of Systems
 4. Nature as a Living System
-5. The Lionsberg System as a New Operating System for Humanity and the Planet
+5. The Lionsberg System as a New Operating System for Humanity
 6. Environmental Impact Assessment
 7. Social Impact Assessment
 8. Regenerative Architecture and Design
 9. Continuously Improving the Built Environment
 10. Natural Resource Stewardship
-11. Mining and Extraction
+11. Ethical Mining and Extraction
 12. Chemical and Pollutant Management
 13. Ecological Balance and Regeneration
 14. Environmental Stability and Resilience
 15. Cultivating and Stewarding Biodiversity
 16. Cultivating and Stewarding Forests
 17. Cultivating and Stewarding Wetlands
+18. Cultivating and Stewarding Plains
-18. Cultivating and Stewarding Oceans
+19. Cultivating and Stewarding Oceans
-19. Cultivating and Stewarding Rivers and Lakes
+20. Cultivating and Stewarding Rivers and Lakes
-20. Cultivating and Stewarding Deserts
+21. Cultivating and Stewarding Deserts
-21. Cultivating and Stewarding Coastlines
+22. Cultivating and Stewarding Coastlines
-22. Renewable and Regenerative Energy
+23. Renewable and Regenerative Energy
-23. Regenerative Agriculture and Food Sovereignty
+24. Regenerative Agriculture and Food Sovereignty
-24. Circular and Zero-Waste Economies
+25. Circular and Zero-Waste Economies
-25. Just, Inclusive, and Harmonious Communities
+26. Just, Inclusive, and Harmonious Communities
-26. Regenerative Stewardship of Water
+27. Regenerative Stewardship of Water
-27. Regenerative Stewardship of Air
+28. Regenerative Stewardship of Air
-28. Regenerative Stewardship of Land
+29. Regenerative Stewardship of Land
-29. Regenerative Stewardship of Soil
+30. Regenerative Stewardship of Soil
-30. Regenerative Stewardship of the Microbiome
+31. Regenerative Stewardship of the Microbiome
-31. Regenerative Stewardship of the Web of Life
+32. Regenerative Stewardship of the Web of Life
-32. Environmental Wellbeing Indicators
+33. Environmental Wellbeing Indicators
-33. Social Wellbeing Indicators
+34. Social and Cultural Wellbeing Indicators
-34. Sabbath, Rest, and Jubilee
+35. Sabbath, Rest, and Jubilee

 X. Governance and Leadership